Many businesses have messy operations.

 Really?
 Yes.
 Software is not set it once and forget about it.

 Like any important investment such as a house, custom software requires upkeep over time to keep it running smoothly.
 But some organizations adopt a “wait until it breaks” mentality before thinking more about their software.
 And it’s a risky approach.

 Read more about how regular support and maintenance helps you build on your initial investment.

 Instead, you can proactively plan for support and maintenance.
 If you don’t have your own team in-house to help, you can retain your development partner through a support licensing agreement (usually a monthly payment).
 They can regularly monitor your software and catch any small problems before they turn into serious (costly) ones.

 And, once you have your custom software solution in place, think of it as a new foundation or starting point you can build on.
-You can work with your partner to make your software even better over time as your company and industry evolves.
+You can work with your partner to make your software even better over time as your company and industry evolve.

 Building Software That Will Serve You for Years to Come

 When done right, your once vague software idea can turn into an asset that serves your business for years to come.
 It just takes some thoughtfulness and preparation along the way.
 By following these steps, you’re becoming a smarter business leader that’s embracing technology the right way.

 If you’d like to talk to some business-savvy software experts about your idea, please reach out to SPARK.
 We’d love to hear from you!